-In the spirit of cooperation to advance a shared interest in creating a cadre of minority students who are academically qualified for high-level careers in international service, UNCF students may be eligible for accelerated entry status and the Monterey Institute Merit Scholarship.
+In the spirit of cooperation to advance a shared interest in creating a cadre of minority students who are academically qualified for high-level careers in international service, UNCF students may be eligible for accelerated entry status and a MIIS Merit Scholarship.

-The Monterey Institute and UNCF are partnering to provide scholarships to qualified minority students.
-UNCF students who demonstrate their academic excellence are recognized and valued through this partnership with the Monterey Institute.
-Learn more about the degree programs offered by the Monterey Institute.
+The Institute and UNCF are partnering to provide scholarships to qualified minority students.
+UNCF students who demonstrate their academic excellence are recognized and valued through this partnership with the Institute.
+Learn more about the degree programs offered by the Institute.

-UNCF students qualify for the accelerated entry into graduate programs and Monterey Institute Merit Scholarship scholarship if they meet certain eligibility criteria:
+UNCF students qualify for the accelerated entry into graduate programs and a MIIS Merit Scholarship if they meet certain eligibility criteria:

 - A minimum Grade Point Average (GPA) of 3.0 on a 4.0 scale is required to be considered for a scholarship.